aaliyahsharif/A-Guide-to-Creative-Computing/README.md

 README:

-MY LEARNING AND EXPERIENCE
+**MY LEARNING AND EXPERIENCE**

 Once I understood the basic terms of Creative Computing, I began looking into physical computing through Arduino.
-Before this, I had previous only maade circuits in year 9 science to learn about electricity (we used a few wires and a battery to light a bulb - really technical stuff).
+Before this, I had previous only maade circuits in year 9 science to learn about electricity (we used a few wires and a battery to light a bulb - really technical stuff) and in Design and Technology in years 7-9 (once again, really basic stuff with the teachers telling us all exactly what to do).
+Because of this, going onto Arduino I felt overhwelmed and confused.
+There were words being used that I had never heard and understanding why different aspects of the circuit were important was difficult.